 This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 After a long, hot summer, the first cold front of the season will arrive before you know it.
-These 3 winter RV camping must haves will help you be ready for the drop in temperature.
+These 5 winter RV camping must haves will help you be ready for the drop in temperature during any fall adventure.

 The GasStop

-If you’re like most RVers, your propane use goes way up in winter.
+If you’re like most RVers, your propane use goes way up during winter camping.
 Instead of using your RV barbecue, your furnace kicks in morning and night to keep you comfy.
 With greater use, comes greater risk of running out of propane.
 Or even worse, an RV propane explosion at a campground or when you’re traveling to get away from cold weather!
 But if you’ve got a GasStop, you’re one step ahead of these two problems.

 A GasStop device automatically shuts off propane flow if a major leak happens in your system.